allenai/beaker-cli/README.md

 # Beaker

 [Beaker](https://beaker.org) is a collaborative platform for rapid and reproducible research.

-## Prerequisites

-[Docker](https://www.docker.com/) is the foundation for Beaker experiments and must be installed to take full advantage of Beaker.

 ## Getting Started